How Do Travel Agents Make Money?

 Travel agencies, depending on the airline contracts they have access to, are able to earn commissions on both domestic air (typically 0-5%) and international air (roughly 10-22%).

-✈️ Read more on airline fare types here. ✈️Want to break into corporate travel?
-Read how 3 corporate agents entered the industry.
+✈️ Read more on airline fare types. ✈️Want to break into corporate travel?
+Read how to become a corporate agent.

 How Do Leisure Travel Agents Make Money?

-After the commission cuts, many travel agencies shifted to selling high-ticket products that still paid travel agent commissions.
+After the commission cuts, many travel agencies shifted their focus to leisure products that still paid travel agent commissions.
 These products were essentially vacation packages and cruises.
 Nowadays, these are your leisure travel agencies (the ones you probably think of when you think of a travel agent.)

-Charging a fee helps agents boost their bottom line and compensates them for their expertise.
+Charging a fee helps agents boost a travel agency's bottom line and compensates them for their expertise.

-Generally, leisure travel agencies' main revenue is from commissions vendors pay on vacation packages, cruises, air, and other add-ons.
+As a general rule, leisure travel agents make money from commissions from vendors pay on vacation packages, cruises, air, and other add-ons.
 However, consultation fees and service fees are becoming more common as agencies try to diversify income sources to become less dependent on supplier commissions.

-If you're wondering how many travel agents make money by charging a fee, you'll want to take a peek at HAR's complete fee survey archive here!
+If you're wondering how many travel agents make money by charging a fee, what are the most common fee structures and ranges, you'll want to take a peek at HAR's research reports.

-In 2022, 53% of advisors reported charging fees.
+In 2023, 49% of hosted advisors and 67% of independent advisors reported charging fees.
 Just to compare to the days of yore, only 33% of advisors charged a fee in 2017.
-Holy smokes, that's a big increase
+Holy smokes, that's a big increase!

-Charging a fee helps agents boost their bottom line and compensates them for their expertise.
-For agents hesitant to charge fees, some agents implement a 'look-to-book' fee or a "plan to go fee."
-This is an up-front fee for research, which is applied to the booking when it's made.
+Charging a fee helps agents boost an agency's bottom line and compensates them for their expertise.
+Some agencies have what's called a 'look-to-book' fee or a "plan to go fee."
+This is an up-front fee for research, which an agency may apply some or all of it to your booking once you book, and keep it if you decide to go elsewhere.
 Other agencies charge a straight-up non-refundable fee for consultations.

 Top 5 Service Fees 2022